bigno78/random-benchmarks/integer-parsing/README.md

 ### from_chars

-This function is probably the most promising since *cppreference* says:
+This function is probably the most promising since [*cppreference*](https://en.cppreference.com/w/cpp/utility/from_chars) says:

 > This is intended to allow the fastest possible implementation that is useful in common high-throughput contexts such as text-based interchange (JSON or XML).

 Similarly as with `strtoull` we have to check for the empty string ourselves, but this time it has one additional reason - `from_chars` doesn't skip leading whitespace.
 This means that we need to skip whitespace manually even before reading the second number.

-The call to `from_chars` itself is pretty simple:
+Then call to `from_chars` itself is pretty simple:

 ```cpp
 auto res = std::from_chars(&str[i], str.data() + str.size(), result.row);